GausSetExpander: A Simple Approach for Entity Set Expansion: Problem Formulation

-\paragraph{Problem Formulation} Given a text corpus $D$, a vocabulary $V$ extracted from $D$, a seed set of size $n$ (usually small) of terms $S_0=[e_1, e_2, ... e_n]$ from the same semantic class $C$, the ESE task aims at expanding $S_0$ with terms from the vocabulary $V$ from the same semantic class $C$.
+Given a text corpus $D$, a vocabulary $V$ extracted from $D$, a seed set of size $n$ (usually small) of terms $S_0=[e_1, e_2, ... e_n]$ from the same semantic class $C$, the Entity Set Expansion task aims at expanding $S_0$ with terms from the vocabulary $V$ from the same semantic class $C$.
 In practice, the goal is to rank all available entities and said ranking must have the terms that best expand $S_0$ at the top of the ranking.